conan-io/conan-io.github.io/_posts/2019-12-17-New-conan-release-1-21.markdown

     python_requires_extend = "pyreq.MyBase"
 ```

-The version of the `python_requires` will now affect the packageID of the packages that use them with
+The version of the `python_requires` will now affect the package ID of the packages that use them with
 a `minor_mode` policy.
 That means that if you change the minor or major components of the version, it
 will generate a new package ID but the patch component will not affect the ID.
 Learn more about the
 new implementation [in the Conan